-Section 21.
-Income Protection Insurance
+Section 21 Income Protection Insurance

 The County shall continue to provide its present long-term income protection plan for permanent employees at no cost to said employees; provided that in order to be eligible, employees must have been employed by the County for three or more years.
-The maximum monthly salary cap is \$2000.
-This maximum monthly salary cap shall be increased to \$2400 for new benefits beginning October 17, 1999.
+The maximum monthly salary cap is \$2400.
 Coverage is extended to all otherwise qualified permanent employees.
 Benefits for psychiatric disabilities that result from stress, depression or other life events is restricted to two years.
 However, a disability resulting from certain chronic psychotic disorders or a disorder with demonstrable organic brain deficits can qualify for benefits payable up to the age of sixty-five.